phaserjs/phaser/README.md

 * Stage no longer creates the Phaser.Canvas object, but Game itself does in the setupRenderer method.
 * Canvas.create has deprecated the noCocoon parameter as it's no longer required.
 The parameter is still in the signature, but no longer used in the method.
 * Time.add allows you to add an existing Phaser.Timer to the timer pool (request #864)
+* Emitter.start has a new parameter: forceQuantity which will force the quantity of a flow of particles to be the given value (request #853)

 ### CocoonJS Specific Updates